 How Much You Should Invest in Custom Analytics

 And now, the million dollar question: “What’s it gonna cost me?”
 The truth is, this article doesn’t have that answer, but you do.
 We’ve discussed the two sides of it:

 - Increasing revenues by raising the effectiveness of your website and related decision-making capability

 - Decreasing expenses by eliminating wasteful spending

-I would argue that it isn’t about the cost outlay, but about the returned value, mainly because analytics isn’t a “do something and something will happen” investment.
+I would argue that it isn’t about the cost outlay, but about the returned value, mainly because analytics isn’t a “do something, and something will happen” investment.
 You can make of it what you will, and are in full control of what it can yield.
-It’s more about “do nothing and nothing will happen.”
+It’s more about “do nothing, and nothing will happen.”
 This means that it’s about the opportunity cost of maintaining the status quo: “what can I miss out on if I don’t take this action, and what is THAT worth to me?”
-No matter the price tag, you, and you alone can assess what that would mean to you.
+No matter the price tag, you and you alone can assess what that would mean to you.
 What price tag would make it unreasonable?
-If you can spend less than that, I’d argue that it’s worth investing.
+If you can spend less than that, I’d argue that it’s worth investing in.